How Long to Flush Drano with Hot Water? (Quick Answer!)

 Factors Determining How Long to Flush Drano with Hot Water

-Generally, here are the factors determining if you should leave Drano to act for 15 minutes, 30 minutes, or flush it right away.
+Here are some of the factors that determine if you should leave Drano to act for 15 minutes, 30 minutes, or flush it right away.

 1. Purpose of The Drano (Drano Type)

-It’s worth noting that the drop-and-flush model works with Drano septic cleaners.
-But when it comes to the Drano clog remover, then you’ve to wait for 15-30 minutes, depending on the factors discussed below.
+The drop-and-flush model works with Drano septic cleaners.
+But when it comes to the Drano clog remover, then you have to wait 15-30 minutes.

 2. Type of Clog

-When it comes to unclogging your toilet, you’ve to allow Drano some time to act before flushing, unlike when cleaning the septic.
+To unclog your toilet, you have to allow Drano some time to act before flushing- unlike when cleaning the septic.

-If it’s slow running but not a stubborn clog such as grease, you only need to give Drano 15 minutes before flushing with hot water.
+If your drain is slow running but not a stubborn clog such as grease, you only need to give Drano 15 minutes before flushing it with hot water.

-But, if it’s a stubborn clog such as hair or soap scum, you need to give Drano up to 30 minutes to act before you can flush it with hot water.
+But if it’s a more difficult clog such as hair or soap scum, you need to give Drano up to 30 minutes to act before you can flush it with hot water.

 3. Form of Drano

-Below is a table showing the forms of Drano to use for different purposes, the time to wait for them to act, and the best recommendations on Amazon.
+Here’s a table showing the different forms of Drano, the time to wait for them to act, and the best recommendations on Amazon.

 Drano FormGranule DranoMax GelLiquid DranoFoamer Drano